Understanding Aidge Intermediate Representation (IR)#

 print(n3.get_parent(1))

-Once you have defined your graph using connectors, you can generate a GraphView to manipulate the graph as a whole:
+After defining your graph using connectors, you can generate a GraphView to manipulate the entire graph structure:

 x = aidge_core.Connector()